 - You must have been a continuous resident of the UK for at least 5 years, with no longer than 450 days of absence in this period.

-It also necessary that you demonstrate the ‘good character’ requirement in order to obtain British Citizenship.
+It also necessary that you demonstrate the ‘good character’ requirement in order to acquire British Citizenship.
 ‘Good character’ refers to whether or not a prospective citizen will be a positive and upstanding member of society.
-Your criminal history will be looked at in order to determine whether you meet the requirement- you must not hold either a recent or severe criminal record.
+Your criminal history will be looked at in order to determine whether you meet the requirement– you must not hold either a recent or severe criminal record.
 The Home Office will look at both criminal offences that have taken place overseas, and issues and/or violations linked to immigration.
 However, positive contributions to society will also be looked at when assessing your case.